The trials, tribulations and faith of a good man tested by forces beyond his control.

 "Don't we all," Louie laughed congenially.

 The two went to the wet bar where the regular bartender knowing both, poured them both a drink.
 Big Joe, his normal Kedem Red Classic Kosher and Louie, he took his Kentucky bourbon three-fingers straight, no ice.
-Big Joe owned the club, and Louie the proprietor of a joint aptly named ‘Eternal Scream,’ were competitors, not only in the entertainment business, but in every other kind of buying and selling.
+Big Joe owned the club, and Louie the proprietor of a strip joint aptly named 'Sloppy Seconds,' were competitors, not only in the entertainment business, but in every other kind of buying and selling.

 "So, what's up?"
 Big Joe barked as Louie sipped his whiskey.